for sale and delivery, installation and commissioning, as well as after-sales services of

 ERC Emissions-Reduzierungs-Concepte GmbH ('ERC')

-- The following terms and conditions of business apply exclusively for all business with the customer.
-They apply for business with companies, legal persons under public law, and legal entities under public law.
-Contradictory general terms and conditions of the customer shall only apply if this has been expressly confirmed in writing.
+- All business transactions with the customer shall exclusively be governed by the following terms and conditions.
+They apply to business transactions with businessmen, legal entities under public law and special funds under public law.
+Any conflicting general terms and conditions of the customer only apply where ERC has expressly confirmed their application in writing.

-- These terms and conditions also apply without express agreement for all future business between the parties, even if ERC provides a delivery or service while fully aware of conditions of the customer which are contradictory to or deviating from its contractual conditions.
+- These terms and conditions also apply to all future business transactions between the parties without any express agreement, and even in cases where ERC performs the delivery or service without any reservations while being aware of terms and conditions of the customer that conflict with or are different from its own terms and conditions.

 2. Offers and prices

 - Unless expressly otherwise agreed in writing, ERC’s offers are subject to change.

 - All prices are quoted without cash discounts or other discounts ex works plus the applicable statutory value-added tax.
 Unless otherwise agreed, ancillary services (e.g. transfer costs) and any other expenses (e.g. transport or packaging costs, loading costs, freight costs and charges for clearance through customs) shall be paid by the customer.